 Sell It Online And Get Some Cash

 Dispose of your old stuff and make money in the process.
 Take a quality photo of your mobile, tablet or console and sell it on marketplaces such as eBay, Amazon and Facebook.
 Make sure to include a helpful description of its condition, specification and other details so interested parties can make an informed decision.
 Meet up when you get a good offer and exchange your goods for cash.
+That really does make it worth decluttering your house.

 If you’re averse to waiting, there’s always reputable recycling sites like Plunc that can give you price offers for your newer gadgets.
 Ask for a quote, send the item in and get cash the moment the site receives it.